 Regardless of the industry, team size, or organizational level, waste is one of the most common challenges to process efficiency.
 According to the Lean philosophy, which describes 7 main wastes, all of its different forms are the main source of inefficient workflows.
 Let's take a look at some examples from our practice below:

 - Non-value-adding activities.
-Aim at identifying value-adding and non-value-adding activities in your workflow to better understand where your bottlenecks lie and define proper optimization actions.
+Aim at identifying value-adding and non-value-adding activities in your workflow to understand better where your bottlenecks lie and define proper optimization actions.

 - Poor communication.
 You can prevent unnecessary delays and misunderstandings by centralized communication and knowledge-sharing across your organization.

 - Context-switching and multitasking.
 Limiting the maximum amount of work in progress can bring the focus on the most pressing priorities.
 In the long run, avoiding multitasking can impact your delivery times and improve the efficiency of your workflow.

 - Repetitive and manual activities.
 Allowing people to do meaningful work and reducing the risk of human-made errors is perfectly attainable through powerful automation and can significantly improve the flow of work.

 - Not tracking workflow efficiency.
 While this is not a form of waste, it's an important point because it's related to continuous improvement.
 Understanding your work process, what causes delays, and where people get stuck should guide your improvement efforts.
 However, measuring the impact of these changes will help you unlock even more improvement insights.